XAITK/xaitk-saliency/docs/introduction.rst

 Introduction
 ============

-The XAITK-Saliency package implements a class of XAI algorithms known as `saliency algorithms`.
+The xaitk-saliency package implements a class of XAI algorithms known as `saliency algorithms`.
 The basic machine learning application pipeline is shown in Figure 1:

 .. figure:: figures/intro-fig-01.png